kevinramage/mockDesigner/README.md

 ## Installation

+To install it, you just have to clone this repository.
+Docker and npm tools required to use MockDesigner.

 ## Usage

 To use it describe your mock behaviour in yaml file and execute the tool to generate the code link.